When choosing to expand a business to the UK there are a few options available, each with their associated advantages and disadvantages:

 From a commercial perspective, there is often a perception that a UK establishment is temporary which can prove restrictive when seeking to obtain new customers or recruit the right team.

 It is not possible to simply transfer a UK establishment to be a Limited Company, totally new registrations have to be done.

 In limited cases where there are a handful of large customers, trading directly from the home country may be suitable.
 Thus, there will be no liability to UK corporate taxes provided no UK establishment is created.

 However, where sales are being made in the UK, the foreign company may need to register for Value Added Tax.
-Registration will depend on several factors, such as whether the company is selling goods or services, and whether they are based in the EU.
+Registration will depend on several factors, such as whether the company is selling goods or services, and where they are based.

 Anyone employed by a foreign entity, but based in the UK must be paid through a UK payroll.
 If there is no physical presence, it may be possible to avoid employers National Insurance contributions which are calculated at 13.8% of the gross salaries of your employees.

 Similarly to UK Establishments, there may be a perceived lack of commitment when trading directly difficulties in dealing with any disputes.

 Copyright © 2013 - Oury Clark.